 “Immediately, it was the most magical place I’d ever been,” she said.
 “People were open-minded, loving and supportive.”

 Following graduation, she danced with the Fort Worth Dallas Ballet (now Texas Ballet Theater) and then the Richmond Ballet, before a back injury led to her decision to stop dancing.
 She enrolled at Salem College, where she majored in English and creative writing, and deepened her relationship with the UNCSA and Winston-Salem community.
 She met her husband, Ryan MacLeod, and band member Luke Payne, studying at the time in UNCSA’s classical guitar studio.
 After completing her graduate studies in creative writing at Hollins University, she returned to Winston-Salem, where she taught English in the Division of Liberal Arts at UNCSA for nearly a decade as her music career took off.
-She was named an “Artist You Need to Know” by Rolling Stone in 2018, and has performed on NPR’s “Mountain Stage,” forging deep relationships with stars of the region’s folk and pop scene.
+She was named an “Artists You Need to Know” by Rolling Stone in 2018, and has performed on NPR’s “Mountain Stage,” forging deep relationships with stars of our region’s folk and pop scene.

-“Meditation through Gunfire” was produced by David Wimbish; released by UNCSA Media; songs by Cashavelly, except “The Queen,” “Ancestors,” “Meditation through Gunfire,” and “Be My Echo” by Cashavelly and David Wimbish; vocals by Cashavelly; group vocals by Martha Bassett, Sarah Howell, Jess Klein, Tamika Wells, Tiffany Thompson, Ryan MacLeod, Luke Payne, and Spencer Aubrey; all instrumentation by David Wimbish, except drums and percussion on all songs by Chaisaray Schenck; and additional guitar on “Your Clue” and “Oyster” by Ryan Macleod.
-Recorded at Benzai Bloomstead and the Sandra and John Wimbish household; engineered by David Wimbish; mixed by Damien Lewis; mastered by Chris Athens; album photography by Heather Evans Smith; hair and makeup by Christal Schanes, Natosha Martin and Nova Cunningham at ChristaLine Studios; and album design by Alexis Reid.
+“Meditation through Gunfire” was produced by David Wimbish; released by UNCSA Media; songs by Cashavelly, except “The Queen,” “Ancestors,” “Meditation Through Gunfire,” and “Be My Echo” by Cashavelly and David Wimbish; vocals by Cashavelly; group vocals by Martha Bassett, Sarah Howell, Jess Klein, Tamika Wells, Tiffany Thompson, Ryan MacLeod, Luke Payne, and Spencer Aubrey; all instrumentation by David Wimbish, except drums and percussion on all songs by Chaisaray Schenck; and additional guitar on “Your Clue” and “Oyster” by Ryan MacLeod.
+Recorded at Benzai Bloomstead and the Sandra and John Wimbish household; engineered by David Wimbish; mixed by Damien Lewis; mastered by Chris Athens; album photography by Heather Evans Smith; hair and makeup by Christal Schanes, Natasha Martin and Nova Cunningham at ChristaLine Studios; and album design by Alexis Reid.

-UNCSA, with generous support from the Thomas S. Kenan Institute for the Arts, launched its first-ever media publishing arm, UNCSA Media, in September 2023 with the release of “Windows,” a contemporary classical recording featuring UNCSA faculty members performing works by Valerie Coleman, Jessie Montgomery and Reena Esmail, as well as a world premiere commission by Kamala Sankaram.
-A mission-driven recording label, UNCSA Media features the creative projects of faculty and alumni from UNCSA across all disciplines and offers curricular opportunities for students to gain practical career skills in intellectual property and entrepreneurship.
+UNCSA Media is a mission-driven recording label that features the creative projects of faculty and alumni from UNCSA across all disciplines and offers curricular opportunities for students to gain practical career skills in intellectual property and entrepreneurship.
 UNCSA Media leverages the conservatory’s unique arts ecosystem with five disciplines on one campus and its extensive worldwide network of talented alumni and world-class faculty.

 UNCSA Media follows a rights-friendly approach for its artists and creates learning opportunities for students to understand the importance of managing their own intellectual property.
 In most cases, artists will maintain ownership of their master recording and publishing rights.
 Works will be licensed to UNCSA Media for limited terms of three to five years with options for renewal and equitable splits for both artists and the label.